2022 Idaho student murders: Investigation

 Before the arrest, investigators monitored Kohberger outside his parents' Pennsylvania home in Monroe County.
 He was seen multiple times wearing surgical gloves and placing trash bags inside a neighbor's garbage can; the items were sent to the Idaho State Lab for testing.
 Authorities also said Kohberger "cleaned his car, inside and outside, not missing an inch [of area]".
 According to authorities, a search of the home where Kohberger was arrested revealed a knife, a pistol, and a black face mask, as well as ID cards inside a glove in a box.

-Kohberger was taken into custody by Pennsylvania State Police SERT (Special Emergency Response Team) and the FBI on December 30 at his parents' home; authorities found Kohberger in the kitchen dressed in a shirt and shorts, wearing examination gloves, and putting trash into separate zip-lock baggies.
+Kohberger was taken into custody by Pennsylvania State Police's Special Emergency Response Team and the FBI on December 30 at his parents' home; authorities found him in the kitchen dressed in a shirt and shorts, wearing examination gloves, and putting trash into separate zip-lock bags.